JATOS/JATOS_docs/versioned_docs/version-3.9.1/Overview/Papers-Citing-JATOS.md

 **Please complete our short [survey](https://forms.gle/Jtjw4LxpyWVFEtG17) on how (much) you use JATOS (ca. 3 min).
 It’s very important for us!**

 ### 2025
+Batista, A. R., Folia, V., & Silva, S. (2025).
+More than a Bundle?
+Developing Adaptive Guidance for Task Selection in an Online, Semantic-Based Cognitive Stimulation Program. *Brain Sciences*.
+[DOI](https://doi.org/10.3390/brainsci15040419)

 Dome, L., & Wills, A. J. (2025). g-Distance: On the comparison of model and human heterogeneity. *Psychological Review*.
 [DOI](https://doi.org/10.1037/rev0000550)

 Li, C., Frischkorn, G.T., Dames, H., Oberauer, K. (2025) The benefit of removing information from working memory: Increasing available cognitive resources or reducing interference? *Cognition* [DOI](https://doi.org/10.1016/j.cognition.2025.106134)